INST-IT: Boosting Instance Understanding via Explicit Visual Prompt Instruction Tuning: Conclusion

 \section{Conclusion}

-Instance-level understanding that detects, segments, and reasons nuanced relationships among objects has long been the goal of computer vision research, yet limited effort has been made to equip Large Multimodal Models with such capabilities.
-In this paper, we introduced \ourbenchmark, a carefully curated benchmark for evaluating multimodal instance understanding abilities.
-Extensive evaluations for a wide range of open-source models demonstrate the limitedness of current models for understanding at the instance level.
-To mitigate this issue, we collected \oursft, the first instruction-tuning dataset with explicit instance-level visual prompting and annotation.
-Building upon \oursft, we proposed \ourmethod, a continuously fined-tuned framework that excels in instance understanding as well as widely used image and video benchmarks.
+Instance understanding that detects, segments, and reasons nuanced relationships among objects has long been the goal of computer vision research, yet limited effort has been made to equip LMMs with such capabilities.
+We introduced \ourbenchmark, a carefully curated benchmark for evaluating multimodal instance understanding abilities.
+Extensive evaluations for a wide range of models demonstrate the limitations of current models for understanding at the instance level.
+To mitigate this issue, we collected \oursft, the first instruction-tuning dataset with explicit instance-level visual prompts and annotations.
+Based on \oursft, we proposed \ourmethod, a continuous finetuning framework that excels in instance understanding and general comprehension.

-\textbf{Limitation and Future Works}.
-Our current experiments are conducted on 7B and 1.5B models due to the computation cost.
-Moreover, our current data pipeline is automated but constrained by the overhead of GPT-4o.
-We can further scale the model size and scale the dataset using a model-in-the-loop approach and improve the model through multi-round instruction tuning with self-synthesized data.
-We leave this direction for future work.